This article was updated in November 2020.

 - Adds an element of fun to your website and ads.

-Best of all, augmented reality integrations aren’t as difficult as you might expect.
+Best of all, AR integrations aren’t as difficult as you might expect.
 In fact, you can include them across your website in very natural and creative ways.
 Let’s look at three of the most common and useful techniques.

 Add it to your banner ads

-Banner ads, the promotions that appear at the very top of your website, often contain a company logo, and they may also feature a specific product or service.
+Banner ads, the promotions that appear at the very top of your website, often contain a company logo.
+They may also feature a specific product or service.
 But while many banner ads are static, you can make yours dynamic using AR.

 This will offer a rare experience for your users, which will help your site stand out.
 What’s more, there are various ways to incorporate AR into your website’s banner ads.
 These include: